xodbox/StudendLoans/README.md

 This project is about solving the following challenge:

-Challenge: Predict Students’ Ability to Repay Educational Loans Claire SmithInstructorProjects and Portfolio Ideas · 19 days ago This challenge was provided by Michael Boerrigter
+##Challenge: Predict Students’ Ability to Repay Educational Loans
+Claire SmithInstructorProjects and Portfolio Ideas

+This challenge was provided by Michael Boerrigter

 The deadline for this challenge is October 27th 2017